OrchardCMS/OrchardDoc/Documentation/Asset-pipeline.markdown

  - Duplicate the file so it doesnt get overwritten during upgrade
  - Unbind existing if set up

+## Module / Theme developers
+ - explain agreed format is to ship with compiled copy so end users don't need to have node/npm installed to use your project

-## Custom theme and module folders are currently not automatically included
+## Custom theme and module folders are not automatically included

-If your project is using the custom modules and theme folders feature introduced in v1.10 the `gulpfile.js` will not automatically pick up your custom folder locations.
+If your project is using the custom modules and theme folders feature introduced in v1.10 the `gulpfile.js` will not automatically pick up these custom folder locations.

 By default it only checks for `Assets.json` files in folders under these locations: